ackselz/gift-distribution-system/README.md

 ### Views

 A simple redemption form is available at `localhost:3000`.
-An internet connection is required for this interface to function properly (loading styles and scripts via CDN).
+An internet connection is required for this interface to function properly (loading TailwindCSS styles and HTMX scripts via CDN).

-### API Reference
+### API reference

-#### Staff Lookup
+#### Staff lookup

 <details>
  <summary><code>GET</code> <code><b>/{staff_pass_id}</b></code> <code>(gets staff details by a staff pass id)</code></summary>